 Technical cookies

-Technical" cookies are essential for the proper functioning of the site and allow users to browse the site and take advantage of its features (e.g. they allow the storage of previous actions or save the user's session and/or carry out other activities strictly necessary for the functioning of the site).
+"Technical" cookies are essential for the proper functioning of the site and allow users to navigate the site and take advantage of its features (e.g., they allow the storage of previous actions or allow the user's session to be saved and/or perform other activities strictly necessary for the operation of the site).

 Profiling cookies

-Targeting" or "profiling" cookies are used to present content that is better suited to you and your interests.
-They may be used to display targeted advertisements, to serve ads tailored to your interests, or to limit the number of times you see an advertisement.
+"Targeting" or "profiling" cookies are used to present content better suited to the user and their interests.
+They can be used to display targeted advertisements, to serve ads tailored to the user's interests, or to limit the number of times the user views an advertisement.
 They also help measure the effectiveness of advertising campaigns on the site; the site operator may use these cookies to remember sites that the user has visited and share this information with third parties, including agencies and advertisers who may use their cookies to collect information about the activities that users perform on the site.

-Sharing" (or social network) cookies are required to allow you to interact with the Sites through your social account and are used, for example, to express an appreciation and share it with your social contacts.
+"Sharing" (or social network) cookies are necessary to enable you to interact with the Sites through your social account and are used, for example, to express an appreciation and share it with relevant social contacts.